ZGrauer/Raspberry-Pi-Motion-Wakeup/README.md

 # Raspberry Pi Motion Wakeup

 A native app written using [Rust](https://www.rust-lang.org/) that turns a [Raspberry Pi's](https://www.raspberrypi.org/) display on/off using data from GPIO pin.
 This app enables a [PIR motion sensor](http://www.image.micros.com.pl/_dane_techniczne_auto/cz%20am312.pdf) connected to the Pi's [GPIO pins](https://www.raspberrypi.org/documentation/hardware/raspberrypi/gpio/README.md) to turn its display on/off based on movement.
-The display is powered on for a minimum duration specified in the app.
+The display is powered off only when there has been a minimum duration of no movement detected.
 This app can be auto-launched along with [Tapslist.io](https://taplist.io/help/raspberry-pi-setup) to create an auto-dimming beer tap display.

 ## Getting Started